Iphigenia in Tauris: Plot

-The scene represents the front of the temple of Artemis in the land of the Taurians (modern Crimea in Ukraine).
+The scene represents the front of the temple of Artemis in the land of the Taurians (presently, the Crimean peninsula).
 The altar is in the center.

 The play begins with Iphigenia reflecting on her brother's death.
 She recounts her "sacrifice" at the hands of Agamemnon, and how she was saved by Artemis and made priestess in this temple.
 She has had a dream in which the structure of her family's house crashed down in ruins, leaving only a single column which she then washed clean as if preparing it for ritual sacrifice.
 She interprets this dream to mean that Orestes is dead.

 Orestes and Pylades enter, having just arrived in this land.
 Orestes was sent by Apollo to retrieve the image of Artemis from the temple, and Pylades has accompanied him.
 Orestes explains that he has avenged Agamemnon's death by killing Clytaemnestra and Aegisthus.
 The two decide to hide and make a plan to retrieve the idol without being captured.
 They know that the Taurians sacrifice Hellene blood in their temple of Artemis.
 Orestes and Pylades exit.
 Iphigenia enters and discusses her sad life with the chorus, composed of captive Greek maidens, attendants of Iphigenia.
 She believes that her father's bloodline has ended with the death of Orestes.

 A herdsman enters and explains to Iphigenia that he has captured two Hellenes and that Iphigenia should make ready the lustral water and the rites of consecration.
 The herdsman heard one called Pylades by the other, but did not hear the name of the other.
 Iphigenia tells the herdsmen to bring the strangers to the temple, and says that she will prepare to sacrifice them.
 The herdsman leaves to fetch the strangers.
 Iphigenia explains that she was tricked into going to Aulis, through the treachery of Odysseus.
 She was told that she was being married to Achilles, but upon arriving in Aulis, she discovered that she was going to be sacrificed by Agamemnon.
 Now, she presides over the sacrifices of any Hellene trespassers in the land of the Taurians, to avenge the crimes against her.